 - Overlooking flaws in a property

 - Miscalculating the cost of repairs/renovations

 It’s your job as an agent to help your clients avoid costly mistakes.
-A more detailed buyer consultation will not only save you time, it will save your clients money and frustration.
+A more detailed home buyer consultation will not only save you time but will also save your clients money and frustration.

 With a more detailed consultation, you’ll:

 - Understand more clearly your client’s motivation